frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance.md

 <img class="screenshot" alt="Attendance" src="{{docs_base_url}}/assets/img/human-resources/remaining-half-day-status.png">

-> Note: If payroll is based on Attendance, Remaining Half Day Status will also contribute to your salary.
+> Note: If the Payroll is based on Attendance, the Remaining Half Day Status will also contribute to your salary.